gstupp/cdx/README.md

-The `cdext` utility and `cdx` shell function help in the navigation of very large directory trees.
+The `cdext` utility and `cdx` shell script (function) help in the navigation of very large directory trees.
 The intent is to allow navigation with miminal amount of input from the user.

 # Examples
 Consider the following directory tree